mattwar/UnionTypes.Toolkit/README.md

 - The `Variant` type is a type union that is not actually constrained.
 It can hold a value of any type, but will not box most primitives and small structs.
-It does this by partially being a type union with a fixed number of known cases, and a catch-all case that also tries avoid boxing at runtime for types that can fit in the provided space.
+It does this by partially being a type union with a fixed number of known cases, and a catch-all case that also tries to avoid boxing at runtime for types that can fit in the provided space.
 It is a good choice when you would have otherwise chosen to use `object`, but want to avoid boxing in common scenarios.

-If none of these types seem suitable for your needs, or you'd rather have your own type with its own name than repeatedly type out all the case types as generic arguements every time you refer to it, you can create a custom union type.
+If none of these types seem suitable for your needs, or you'd rather have your own type with its own name than repeatedly typing out all the case types as generic arguments every time you refer to it, you can create a custom union type.
-To do this, you can either write the type from scratch following the same patterns and implementing the same interfaces or you can use the source generator to create them for you.
+To do this, you can either write a completely custom type following your own rules, write a custom type following the same patterns and interfaces provided in this library to allow interop with features provided there, or use the source generator to create the type for you from a partial declaration.

 ---